In Search for an Optimal Authenticated Byzantine Agreement: Model

-The Agreement problem exposes an API to \emph{propose} a value and to output a \emph{decision} from some domain $\mathbb{V}$.
+\textbf{The Agreement problem.} Each party get an input value from the adversary from some domain $\mathbb{V}$ and the Agreement problem exposes an API to \emph{propose} a value and to output a \emph{decision}.
 We are interested in protocols that never compromise safety and thus require the following property to be satisfied in all runs:

 \begin{itemize}

 \item Agreement: All honest parties that decide, decide on the same value.

 \end{itemize}